-Almost all sat navs will need to be plugged in while they’re being used – although some will have built-in batteries to help you find your way from your car to your destination.
+Almost all sat navs will need to be plugged in while they’re being used – although some will have built-in batteries to help you find your way to your destination.

 By using a sat nav, you don’t have to worry about making sure your phone has some battery left for the drive home, or that it will run out of juice before you know where you are.

-They aren’t just one trick ponies
+They aren’t just one-trick ponies

 Sat navs are more multi-functional than ever before.